 Find Original Permit to Build

 Washingtoniana has microfilm of building permits from the National Archives collection, all permits issued from 1877-1949.
-The most important permit to find is the "Permit to Build," and the best way to find that permit is to search the Building Permits Database (available on-site in Washingtoniana).
+The most important permit to find is the "Permit to Build," and the best way to find that permit is to search the Building Permits Database (now available online at HistoryQuest DC).
 The database includes most of the information from the original permit, including date of construction, architect, builder, owner, materials, dimensions, cost and use of the building.
 Permits issued after 1949 are available at the D.C.
 Archives.